Originally published 7/20/21, Updated on 6/28/22

-Here are three messages you can use to provide financial guidance and help your employees see open enrollment as their annual financial checkup:
+Here are three messages you can use to provide financial guidance and help your employees see open enrollment as their annual financial check-up:

 Open enrollment is the perfect opportunity for employees to save themselves (and your company) money by making smarter benefits decisions.

 3. Open enrollment is when employees can take stock of all their financial goals and obligations, benefits-related or otherwise.

+A financial check-up is a perfect time for employees to assess their overall financial situation.
 For example, do they have an emergency fund for surprise bills?
 Are they not yet contributing to their 401(k) but want to?
 Are they trying to save money for a house?
 What about credit card debt or student loans?

 - Consider providing fiscal responsibility resources like personal finance podcasts or savings-building apps.
-By looking beyond benefits-related decisions, you can make the financial check up feel meaningful and personally relevant to employees.
+By looking beyond benefits-related decisions, you can make the financial check-up feel meaningful and personally relevant to employees.